 2. Contact a reliable roofer: Yes, you will need to contact your insurance company.
 They will send out an adjuster to inspect your roof and determine the extent of the damage.
 But it’s important to realize that the adjuster is not impartial.
 They work for the insurance company and would like to find as little covered damage as possible.

 To make sure you get the most realistic inspection and that all damage is covered, you will need an advocate.
-A reliable roofing company like Dr. Roof, Atlanta Roofing Specialists, or ARAC Roof It Forward can come out to meet your adjuster and make sure you get a full inspection that covers all the damage.
+A reliable roofing company like Dr. Roof, Atlanta Roofing Specialists, Total Roof Solutions, or ARAC Roof It Forward can come out to meet your adjuster and make sure you get a full inspection that covers all the damage.
 These roofing companies are TrsustDALE partners, so you know you can trust them.
 And since they are professional roofers, they know exactly what it will cost to get your roof fixed.
 They can work with your insurance company to get the full cost covered.

 3. Avoid scammers and storm chasers: If your roof has been damaged by a storm, chances are there are other houses in the area with similar damage.
 This glut of damaged roofs can bring out scammers and storm chasers.
 Storm chasers are roofers who go from storm to storm looking for roofs to fix.
 The will show up after a storm and offer to fix your roof.
 But often they are not local and may not be entirely trustworthy.